Married... with Children season 4: Plot

 This season saw the departure of Marcy's husband Steve Rhoades.
 Marcy remained single for the remainder of the season.
 This was also the first season where the audience would applaud when a major character would enter a scene for the first time in the episode, the first time that Buck "speaks", as well as a Bundyesque of the classic film It's a Wonderful Life.
-In the episode "It's a Bundyful Life (Part 2)," Ted McGinley makes a guest appearance as Norman Jablonsky before reappearing as a regular cast member in the next season as Jefferson D'arcy.
+In the episode "It's a Bundyful Life (Part 2)," Ted McGinley makes a guest appearance as Norman Jablonsky before reappearing as a regular cast member in the next season as Jefferson D'Arcy.
 Also, Michael Faustino makes his third guest appearance.

 David Garrison missed two episodes this season.
 Amanda Bearse also missed one episode.

+This would also be the final season for writers Marcy Vosburgh & Sandy Sprung.